 Retain your non-critical data for peripheral business operations with backup lifecycle management

-Virtuaal Vault provides for the long-term storage of non-critical backup data.
-This is typically backup data no longer required for day-to-day operations, but required for peripheral business concerns, such as legal, compliance or audit purposes.
+Virtual Vault provides the long-term storage of non-critical backup data.
+This is typically backup data no longer required for day-to-day operations, but required for peripheral business concerns, such as legal, compliance, or audit purposes.

 The long-term retention of backup files, also known as Backup Lifecycle Management (BLM), is performed by defining and executing additional backup sets for the required files or database systems.
 These long-term storage backup sets are typically executed on a monthly or quarterly cycle and complement the regular day-to-day backups.

-Backup data generated by these long-term storage sets is stored in a separate disk area on the Virtuual Vault System and copied to low cost storages including S3 class storage after the time period defined by you.
+Backup data generated by these long-term storage sets are stored in a separate disk area on the Virtual Vault System and copied to low-cost storage including S3 class storage after the time period defined by you.

 Multiple schedules can be defined, and multiple backup sets can run on a single schedule.
 Where multiple backup sets are run on the same schedule, your network administrator can define the number of concurrent backup sets to be executed, and the priority in which they should be executed.

-The Virtuual Vault User GUI provides a graphical view of the backup schedules.
+The Virtual Vault user GUI provides a graphical view of the backup schedules.
 This allows your network administrator to quickly view the status of the backups and identify any conflicting or overlapping schedules.

-Policy-driven data destruction so you can have more space for critical data backup
+Policy-driven data destruction so you have more space for critical Data Backup

-All backups are not required to be stored for ever.
-Retention policies are defined to a threshold ex.
+All backups are not required to be stored forever.
+Retention policies are defined by a threshold ex.
 Retaining yearly backups for 7 years or monthly for 10 years etc. Virtual Vault deletes the backup set from its repository automatically when a backup set or backup of a day crosses its retention period defined by you.

 The deletion is secure.
-Disk blocks are re-written upto seven times to ensure that the backup copy is not traceable and no one can extract you backups from the old disks.
+Disk blocks are re-written up to seven times to ensure that the backup copy is not traceable and no one can extract your backups from the old disks.

-Virutaal vault also issues a data destruction certificate for the deleted backup sets to ensure you have a safe record with you for ever for your audit & compliance requirements.
+Virtual vault also issues a data destruction certificate for the deleted backup sets to ensure you have a safe record with you forever for your audit & compliance requirements.